 Placement of Interior Décor

 Now you’ve decided on the theme and layout of your furnishings and fixtures.
 Next, you have to think about the specific arrangement of the décor you want to have for your home.
-This includes potted plants, artworks, figurines, posters of your favorite movie stars, and more.
+This includes potted flowering plants, artworks, figurines, posters of your favorite movie stars, and more.
 Every little detail counts, and makes your home a little more your own!